 - Research Associate: Dr Satsuki Nakai (formerly University of Glasgow)

-- Co-I and Digital Humanities specialist: David Beavan (now The Adam Turing Institute)
+- Co-I and Digital Humanities specialist: David Beavan (now The Alan Turing Institute)

 - Animator: Dr. Gregory Leplatre (Napier University)

 - Web Developer: Brian Aitken (University of Glasgow)

 - Original Computing Officer: Flora Edmonds (formerly University of Glasgow)